AEA Graduate Education Diversity Internship Program (GEDI)

 It is assumed that students come to the program with basic qualitative and quantitative research competencies.
 The GEDI Program then works to extend those competencies to evaluation through multiple activities:

 • Fall Seminar.
-An two to three day intensive seminar in Washington, D.C. provides an orientation that expands the student's knowledge and understanding of critical issues in evaluation, including thinking about building evaluation capacities to work across cultures and diverse groups.
+A two-to-three-day intensive seminar in Washington, D.C. provides an orientation that expands the student's knowledge and understanding of critical issues in evaluation, including thinking about building evaluation capacities to work across cultures and diverse groups.
 The interns complete a self-assessment in the Fall, clarifying their own goals during program participation.
 (August 17-19, 2024)

 • AEA Annual Conference.
 Interns will spend a week at the American Evaluation Association annual Eval2024 conference in Portland, Oregon.
 While there, they attend (a) pre-conference workshops selected to fill gaps in their knowledge and skills, (b) conference sessions exploring the breadth and depth of the field, and (c) multiple networking events to connect them with senior colleagues.
 The interns also conduct a small-service learning project in the form of an evaluation of one component of the conference.
 (October 21-26, 2024)